 Learn about LinkedIn, how to the get maximum from your LinkedIn profile and your LinkedIn inMails.

 Learn about personal and company branding, brand ambassadors and employee advocacy and how to use more to attract passive candidates.

 Learn more about storytelling, candidate experience, and how to use psychology in recruitment.

-Learn more about how to influence your passive candidates, what approach you should use for Gen Y and Gen Z and why it’s important to give feedback.
+Learn more about how to influence your passive candidates, and why it’s important to give feedback.

 Learn more about interview methods, intake meetings, talent mapping, cold calling, diversity hiring and agile recruitment.

 How to improve your skills

 Learn more about how to improve your networking and your knowledge through conferences and mentors.